jelibolili/DATA-ANALYST-BOOTCAMP-28-HOURS_ALEX-THE-ANALYST/Data_Fundamentals.md

 - Structured Data > In tabular formats (rows and columns).
 - Semi Structured Data > A format that is in the middle, which is not stored in a rigid table form, but still has labels or separators.
 - Unstructured Data > Data without a special format such as article text, images, video, or audio.

 #### KPI VS METRICS
+Once data is structured and categorized, a Data Analyst uses it to measure business performance.
+This is where KPIs and Metrics come into play to turn raw data into actionable insights.
 While both track performance, they serve different purposes:
-- KPIs show whether we are successfully reaching our key business goals.
+- KPIs (Key Performance Indicators) show the big picture of whether we are successfully reaching our critical business goals.
-- Metrics help us track day-to-day activities and understand what is happening within our data.
+- Metrics track day-to-day activities and help us understand the smaller details of what is happening within our data to support those KPIs.
+*In short: All KPIs are metrics, but not all metrics are KPIs.*